tengl/maplibre-remove-layer/README.md

 In step 2. the app crashes instead.

-Checking `if (map?.style)` before removing layer and source avoids the problem.
+Checking `if (map?.style)` before removing layer and source is one (ugly) way to avoid the problem.
+Setting a timeout for the call to `map.remove` is a bit better way, but still a work around.